vtex-apps/io-documentation/docs/en/Recipes/development/creating-development-workspace-for-cms-legacy.md

 1. Make sure to configure the Store theme for the Development workspace you have created.
 Refer to the [Setting your store's theme](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-3-settingyourstoretheme) documentation for more details.

 2. After finishing setting your Store Theme, perform A/B testing between the Development workspace in IO and the Master workspace in the CMS legacy.
-Refer to the [Performing A/B testing between store versions in CMS and VTEX IO]() documentation.
+Refer to the [Performing A/B testing between store versions in CMS and VTEX IO](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-performing-ab-testing-between-store-versions-in-cms-and-vtex-io) guide.